Why is this medication prescribed?

 Before using epinephrine injection,

-- tell your doctor if you have or have ever had chest pain, irregular heartbeat, high blood pressure, or other heart disease; diabetes; hyperthyroidism (an overactive thyroid); depression or other mental illness; or Parkinson's disease.
-If you will be using the Twinject device, tell your doctor if you have arthritis or difficulty using your hands.
+- tell your doctor if you have or have ever had chest pain, irregular heartbeat, high blood pressure, or heart disease; asthma; diabetes; hyperthyroidism (an overactive thyroid); depression; or Parkinson's disease.

 What side effects can this medication cause?